hku-mars/mlcc/README.md

 # Targetless Extrinsic Calibration of Multiple Small FoV LiDARs and Cameras using Adaptive Voxelization

-The pre-print version of our paper is available [here](paper/paper.pdf).
+Our journal paper is available on [IEEE TIM](https://ieeexplore.ieee.org/document/9779777).
 The pre-release code has been updated.
 Our experiment video is availalbe on [YouTube](https://youtu.be/PaiYgAXl9iY) and [Bilibili](https://www.bilibili.com/video/BV1p64y1h7ae?spm_id_from=333.999.0.0).

 <!-- ![](figure/cover.png) -->